camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 value of the form key attribute can be interpreted freely.
 Based on the specific UI technology used, it can reference the name of an HTML file, a JSF / Facelets template, a Vaadin / GWT view, ...

-## Retrieving the form key using the form service.
+## Retrieving the Form Key using the Form Service.

 ```java
 String formKey = formService.getTaskFormData(someTaskId).getFormKey();
 ```

-## Retrieving the form using the task service
+## Retrieving the Form using the Task Service

 When performing a task query, it is possible to retrieve the form key as well.
 This is most useful if the form keys need to be retrieved for a complete list of tasks: